jvrana/DASi-DNA-Design/README.md

 Saves money, time, and materials.

+Bottom-line: Converts a nucleotide sequence to an executable assembly plan.
+No fuss.

 ### Features

 **Shoestring** provides a DNA sequence to workflow interpreter, utilizing knowledge of existing primers, PCR fragments,